Monitorr/logarr/README.md

 ## Configuration:

-## EDITS INCOMING
-1) Clone repository to your /var/www/html/logarr.
+1) Clone repository to your webserver.
 2) Edit index.php -> insert PATH to your LOG files where indicated in index.php.
-3)
+3) Edit permissions for LOG files.
-4) navigate to your /var/www/html/logarrindex.php
+4) Navigate to your webserver\index.php
-5) Chill
+5) Chill.